razoumov/publish/01-base.md

   Tnew = T;    // will be replaced: calculate Tnew from T
   // update delta, the greatest difference between Tnew and T T = Tnew;    // update T once all elements of Tnew are calculated
-  // print the temperature at [iout,jout] if the iteration is multiple of nout }
+  // print the temperature at [iout, jout] if the iteration is multiple of nout }
 ~~~